magnum/wordpress/wp-content/plugins/wp-global-site-tag/README.txt

     <li>Built using WordPress best practices and standards</li>
     <li>Great for marketing agencies and individuals</li>
 </ul>

+== Supercharge Your GTM Setup with gtag

+Wondering if you can make the most of gtag and set up Google Tag Manager (GTM) simultaneously?
+Heck yeah, you can!

+Setting up GTM with gtag is a breeze.
+Just swap out that initial GA_TRACKING_ID with your GTM container ID, and you're good to go.
+You can still keep the universal analytics tag running smoothly within GTM, all while having gtag in the mix.

 == How to use Global Site Tag ==